jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Hashed password to use for web authentication.

                           To generate, type in a python/IPython shell:

                             from jupyter_server.auth import passwd; passwd()

                           The string should be of the form type:salt:hashed-password.

 ServerApp.password_required : Bool
     Default: ``False``

     Forces users to use a password for the Jupyter server.
                           This is useful in a multi user environment, for instance when everybody in the LAN can access each other's machine through ssh.

                           In such a case, serving on localhost is not secure since any user can connect to the Jupyter server via ssh.

 ServerApp.port : Int
-    Default: ``8888``
+    Default: ``0``

-    The port the Jupyter server will listen on.
+    The port the server will listen on (env: JUPYTER_PORT).

 ServerApp.port_retries : Int
     Default: ``50``

-    The number of additional ports to try if the specified port is not available.
+    The number of additional ports to try if the specified port is not available (env: JUPYTER_PORT_RETRIES).

+ServerApp.preferred_dir : Unicode
+    Default: ``''``

+    Preferred starting directory to use for notebooks and kernels.

 ServerApp.pylab : Unicode
     Default: ``'disabled'``